-Whether a veteran has recently returned or has been home for years, returning service members frequently suffer in silence and are reluctant to reach out for help.
+Whether a service member /veteran has recently returned or has been home for years, returning service members frequently suffer in silence and are reluctant to reach out for help.
 Family members can be a valuable resource for providing front line support to their loved one, however, they often need guidance and education to assist in coping with the changes in their family relationships.
 By learning healthy coping methods, families may reach a new level of understanding which can help calm a disrupted household.
 MVP offers mental health and emotional support for issues relating to:

 Military family members frequently become overwhelmed by the stress, worry, and additional responsibilities that arise when their hero is absent.
 This added pressure can have a significant negative impact on the family’s mental health, especially spouses and children.
 MVP offers individual and group counseling sessions to address: